mozilla/treeherder/docs/common_tasks.md

 docker-compose run backend mkdocs serve
 ```

-Or if you would rather not use Dockler, instead activate a virtualenv on the host
+Or if you would rather not use Docker, instead activate a virtualenv on the host
 machine, and from the root of the Treeherder repo, run:

 ```bash